Carewell is a community-based health care system, Carewell has no higher priority than the safety of our patients, our

 Does insurance cover COVID-19 testing?

-Yes, if you are symptomatic.
-If you are asymptomatic (showing no symptoms) and a CareWell clinician determines it is not medically necessarry to be tested, Carewell can not submit to insurance due to our contracts.
+Yes, if you are symptomatic and the attending CareWell provider evaluates you and determines it is medically necessary.
+If you are asymptomatic (showing no symptoms) and a CareWell clinician determines it is not medically necessary, or you do not wish to receive an evaluation CareWell can not submit to insurance.
 You will be required to pay the upfront fee.

 Does insurance cover antibody testing?